50 Best Nintendo DS Games of All Time

 19. Tetris DS

 The original Tetris sold a hell of a lot of Game Boys.
 There’s a certain cosmic harmony then to having Tetris DS on the Nintendo DS.
-While there are innumerable Tetris updates and sequels out there, this one might be among the very best.
-Clearly it has a place among the best Nintendo DS games released during the lifespan of the console.
+While there are innumerable Tetris updates and sequels out there, this one might be among the very best, but it definitely has a place among the best Nintendo DS games released during the lifespan of the console.

 Tetris DS doesn’t forget to include the game you know and love, but it also offers several enhancements and slightly different ways to approach gameplay.
 The DS touchscreen had the potential to work brilliantly with the iconic puzzler, and Nintendo didn’t let players down with what they released.